rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

 ## Application Update

-  As part of this, we will [configure services in workloads](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-supported-azure-services) used to point to Gen2 endpoint and update the applications to use Gen2 mount.
+  As part of this, we will [configure services in workloads](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-supported-azure-services) used and update the applications to point to Gen2 mount after the migration is complete.

 :bulb: **Note**: We will be covering below azure services